 Questions?
 Talk To An Experienced New York Medical Malpractice Attorney Today

 The attorneys at Jacob Fuchsberg Law Firm are known for their strong empathy toward clients while aggressively representing their interests at the same time.
 Three generations of Fuchsberg family members and their talented partners have fought for the rights of people who find themselves in a difficult situation through no fault of their own.

-We understand that each patient has a unique situation, and will ensure you fully understand the New York medical malpractice statute of limitations and your legal rights moving forward.
-If you’ve suffered due to malpractice, we invite you to call 218-869-3500 or complete the contact form below for a free personal consultation.
+We understand that each patient has a unique situation, and will ensure you fully understand the New York medical malpractice statute of limitations, claim investigation process, and your legal rights moving forward.
+If you’ve suffered due to malpractice, we invite you to call 218-869-3500 or complete the contact form below for a free personal consultation to begin.

 HELP WHEN THE UNIMAGINABLE HAPPENS

 Our attorneys at the Jacob D. Fuchsberg Law Firm have a breadth of experience in claims involving civil rights violations, medical malpractice, and personal injury.
 If you or a loved one has been injured, contact us today to discuss your legal options.
 Let our family help yours.